Information Systems and Technology (IN/IT)

 IN501: Fundamentals of Computer Programming

 This course is designed to teach the fundamentals of computer programming.
 You will learn about data types, variables, decisions, iteration, input/output, and data structures.
+You will use a variety of libraries commonly used in data analytics.
 Also, you will learn about algorithms and how to create them.
 The Python programming language is used to apply the fundamentals learned in this course.
 Secure programming techniques are also emphasized throughout the course.

 Quarter Credit Hours: 4 | Prerequisite: None